-Hello, I'm Mary, and I know that fixing an exquisite dish of freshly made mashed potatoes to your family is one of your guilty pleasures.
+Hello, I know that fixing an exquisite dish of freshly made mashed potatoes to your family is one of your guilty pleasures.
 You love being completely relaxed in your kitchen mashing, roasting, boiling, or even frying your favorite spud variety with the hopes of turning it into a masterpiece.

 The thought of applying the latest cooking techniques to create the ideal cut for your fries with a crispy, crunchy exterior and a smooth, fluffy core excites you as well.
 Even more so, you love the idea of seeing the happy faces of your family when you surprise them with a fabulous potato dish that they have only seen in magazines and cooking shows.